10xEngineersQualityProgramming/FalseJS/README.md

 The third argument, `shouldDoSomethingAsyncWithIsTenThousand`, is whether `is-ten-thousand`, a package used by FalseJS, should have an asynchronous promise-based setTimeout before it checks if a value is 10,000.
 It can be `"yes"` or `"no"`.

 The fourth and fifth arguments, `disableAprilFoolsSideEffects` and `definitelyDisableAprilFoolsSideEffects`, can be `"yes"` or `"no"`.
 Both of them have to be `"yes"` to bypass the side effects of it being April Fools?
 What side effects, you may ask?
 Well, let's just say, FalseJS does something different on April Fools.
 If these are enabled when it's not April Fools, then an error will be thrown, unless the sixth argument, `strictDisableAprilFoolsSideEffectsCheck`, is `"no"`.

-The seventh argument, `openRandomImageOfDofleWhenDone`, can be `"yes"` or `"no"`.
-If it is `"yes"`, then a random image of Sindre Sorhus's cat Dofle will be opened after false is calculated.

 ## Example